youtube-video-thumbnail

 One of the Knapheide KUV vans of Mommens Heating and Cooling arrives at a residence for installation of an air conditioning unit.

-Their services include the setup of new climate control systems such as furnaces, heat pumps, air conditioners, boilers, thermostats, water heaters, as well as ductwork, vents, registers, and supply and exhaust fans to ensure efficient air distribution.
+Their services include the setup of new climate control systems such as furnaces, heat pumps, air conditioners, boilers, thermostats, water heaters, as well as ductwork, vents, registers and supply and exhaust fans to ensure efficient air distribution.

 Whether as part of seasonal tune-ups, when performance issues arise or during emergency breakdowns, they will also inspect electrical or gas connections, lubricate moving components, calibrate temperature controls, replace faulty parts, seal leaks, refill refrigerant, clear debris blockages, flush drains and perform other necessary care or fixes.